datacamp/courses-introduction-to-python/chapter1.md

 In the previous exercise, you have worked with two Python data types:

-- `int`, or integer: numerical value without a fractional part. `savings`, with the value `100` is an example.
+- `int`, or integer: number without a fractional part. `savings`, with the value `100` is an example.
-- `float`: numerical value that has both an integer and fractional part. `factor`, with the value `1.10` is a float.
+- `float`: number that has both an integer and fractional part. `factor`, with the value `1.10` is a float.

 Next to numerical data types, there are two other very common data types: